Skip to main content

 Compile-time functions

-String processing functions work at compile time:
+String-processing functions execute at compile time:

 const BASIC_ADDR = address("EQDKbjIcfM6ezt8KjKJJLshZJJSqX7XOA4ff-W72r5gqPrHF");